Practical training for all your REACH, CLP and BPR needs

 Choosing the right training course for your needs can seem like a complicated business - so we've put together some helpful information to point you in the right direction, for further information see our guide to REACH, CLP and BPR training.

 If the comprehensive list of courses below doesn't meet your needs, or you're looking for training for a group of people, contact us about our Bespoke training options.
-If you are looking for IUCLID training please contact us for bespoke training.

 Join us for free as a Silver Subscriber to receive regular alerts, keeping you up-to-date with all our events and training courses.

 Book onto an event more than one month in advance and enjoy an early bird discount.

 - 30 March 2017 - IUCLID 6 Practical Training for Registrants, Leeds

 - 20 April 2017 - REACH Registration, Data Essentials for the 2018 deadline, London

 - 25 April 2017 - Maintaining your REACH Registrations: Dossier Quality, Evaluation and CoRAP, Manchester Airport

 - 18 May 2017 - REACH, The Basics, Leeds

 - 25 May 2017 - CLP for Formulators and Importers - An Introduction, London